Mary Susan McIntosh: Retirement

 Following her retirement from the University of Essex in 1996, McIntosh worked with the Citizens Advice Bureau in Islington, North London.
 She entered a civil partnership with Angela Stewart-Park in 2005.

 After suffering a first stroke in 2010, she died at the National Hospital for Neurology and Neurosurgery in London on 5 January 2013 after suffering a second stroke.
-Her remains were cremated at Marylebone cemetery on 18 January.
-Her archive composed of correspondence, research notes, campaigning materials, journals and ephemera is held by the London School of Economics and Political Science Library.
+Her remains were cremated at Marylebone Cemetery on 18 January 2013.

+Her archives, composed of correspondence, research notes, campaigning materials, journals, and ephemera, is held by the London School of Economics Library.